WAM Logo

 On October 15, 2011 Richard Brodsky, age 59, ran his fastest marathon at the ING Hartford Marathon since being diagnosed with terminal brain cancer back in 2002.
 His time was 04:27:16 (the actual gun time, not the net time).
 On January 29, 2012 Brodsky beat his time again by finishing the ING Miami Marathon time in 04:27:02.
 On March 25, 2012, Brodsky, again ran his fastest marathon at the Ocean Drive Marathon starting in Cape May and ending in Sea Isle City, New Jersey.
 October 13, 2012, Brodsky ran a 4:05:44 marathon, beating his best post-cancer time for the 5th straight time.
 Says Brodsky, ’people can reverse their aging process, even those living with HIV and cancer.’

 Says Brodsky, 'People can turn back their aging clock if they eat healthy, exercise, don't drink or smoke cigarettes, practice safe sex, and lead an upbeat lifestyle.
-Having a great support system including my loving, marathon-running wife Jodi; massage therapist Kyle Olsen Walsh; acupuncturist Norman Swed; and Bikram yoga instructors Anne Hayes and Colleen O'Rourke (all from Long Beach) are largely responsible for my running faster.
+Having a great support system including my loving, marathon-running wife Jodi; massage therapist Jerry Kelly, physical therapist Sari Levy, and orthopedic surgeon Dr. Andrew Greenberg are largely responsible for my running and running faster.
 For anyone reading this, please encourage a friend or relative afflicted with cancer or HIV to start exercising and they, too, will begin to see the pitcher, not half empty, not half full, but overflowing.
 And to any politician reading this paragraph, people need affordable doctors and medicine so they can be there for their family.'

 HIVers & cancer survivors… we’re running marathons